ONSdigital/rm-case-service/API.md

 ]
 ```

-An `HTTP 404 Not Found` status code is returned if the case with the specified party ID could not be found.
+A 204 status code is returned if there is no case found with the specified party ID.

 ## Get Case by Unique Access Code
 * `GET /cases/iac/fb747cq725lj` will return the details of the case with a unique access code of `fb747cq725lj`.